-Nicki Minaj Ugly Feuds With Remy Ma And More
+Nicki Minaj’s Ugly Feud With Remy Ma And More

 Nicki Minaj Vs. Miley Cyrus Vs. Zanotti

-Miley Cyrus was part of some the ugly feuds that Nicki has had in the past.
-However this time the singer was the one who caused the spark in Nicki when she went on the New York Times for an interview and made some comments about the rapper.
-This was after she was asked for her opinion on the Taylor feud she stated that Nicki wasn’t too kind and that it wasn’t polite.
+Miley Cyrus was part of some of the ugly feuds that Nicki has had in the past.
+However, this time the singer was the one who caused the spark in Nicki when she went to the New York Times for an interview and made some comments about the rapper.
+This was after she was asked for her opinion on the Taylor feud.
+She stated that Nicki wasn’t too kind and that it wasn’t polite.

-Nicki didn’t take the comment lightly and dropped her infamous question, ‘Miley, What’s good?’
+Nicki didn’t take the comment lightly and dropped her infamous question, “Miley, What’s good?”

-Nicki had her own cover story for the New York Times whereby she responded by saying that if Miley shouldn’t only just want the good without the bad and that if she wanted to have fun and enjoy black women then she should also want to know what affects black women.
+Nicki had her own cover story for the New York Times whereby she responded by saying that Miley shouldn’t only just want the good without the bad, and that if she wanted to have fun and enjoy black women, then she should also want to know what affects black women.

 ”The fact that you feel upset about me speaking on something that affects black women makes me feel like you have some big balls.
 You’re in videos with black men, and you’re bringing out black women on your stages, but you don’t want to know how black women feel about something that’s so important?”